DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 ## API

-NUMA TV presents among new classes also four new global functions:
+NUMA TV presents among new classes also three new global functions:
 - `numatv_count_PUs`: This function counts the number of PUs in a brief topology.
 - `numatv_count_cores`: This function counts the number of cores in a brief topology.
 - `numatv_filter_by_PUs`: This functions returns a brief topology, where its members contain or are PUs given in a vector.
 This function is very useful when some CPU graphs are hidden - by filtering the brief topology, we get a brief topology where only the visible CPUs are present, same for their cores and NUMA nodes.
-- `numatv_stream_wants_topology_widget`: This function checks whether a stream is requesting a non-DEFAULT view in its configuration in the given NUMA TV context

 Any other API that got introduced is either explicitly labeled with "numatv" ot "topology" or "topo" somewhere (letters can be uppercase).
 If not, it belongs to a type with that label or a header